simongreenblatt/simongreenblatt.github.io/content/post/about/index.md

 Hi!
 I'm glad you've taken the time to visit my website and that you're interested in learning more about me.

 I'm currently a Master's student at [Brown University](https://www.brown.edu/) (one of the eight **Ivy League** private research universities) studying **Cybersecurity**.
-I'm enrolled in the Computer Science track which focuses on the technical and computing aspects of Cybersecurity, while gaining a complementary perspective on human factors and law.
+I'm enrolled in the Computer Science track which focuses on the technical and computational aspects of Cybersecurity, while gaining a complementary perspective on human factors and law.
 I previously completed my undergraduate studies at [North Carolina State University](https://www.ncsu.edu/) where I graduated **summa cum laude** in Mathematics with a minor in Computer Programming.

 I have experience with secure software development, computer architecture, and networking, as well as mathematical and applied cryptography.
 My main areas of interest are **Computer Security** and **Cryptography** in order to protect networks, devices, and data.
 My goal is to specialize in penetration testing and the management of IT systems to solve complex, real-world security problems.